shopsys/shopsys/docs/introduction/start-building-your-application.md

 Every domain has defined one locale and also administration has defined its locale.

 When you install new project, locales are set like this

 * `shopsys` *(1st domain)*: `en`
 * `2.shopsys` *(2nd domain)*: `cs`
 * administration: `en`

-In case you want to change domain locale read [locale settings](./how-to-set-up-domains-and-locales.md#3-locale-settings) or in case you want to change default administration locale read [locale in administration](/docs/introduction/how-to-set-up-domains-and-locales.md#36-locale-in-administration).
+In case you want to change domain locale read [locale settings](./how-to-set-up-domains-and-locales.md#3-locale-settings) or in case you want to change default administration locale read [locale in administration](./how-to-set-up-domains-and-locales.md#36-locale-in-administration).

 ## Set up Elasticsearch

 We use Elasticsearch on the frontend for product searching, filtering and for fast listing of products to provide better performance.
 You are likely to adjust the Elasticsearch configuration for example if you have a technical shop where the inflection of product names doesn't make sense (we use inflection during searching by default).

+!!! note
-*Note: Find more in detailed article about [Elasticsearch](../model/elasticsearch.md) usage.*
+    Find more in detailed article about [Elasticsearch](../model/elasticsearch.md) usage.

 Every domain has defined one [Elasticsearch index](../model/elasticsearch.md#elasticsearch-index-setting).
 Definition of this index can be found in `src/Shopsys/ShopBundle/Resources/definition/<domain_id>.json` files.
 The most often change is adding [fields](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) and changing [analysis](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis.html) to justify search behavior.